nus-cs2103-AY2223S2/ip/docs/README.md

 Completed your tasks?
 Use the mark feature to indicate done!

-### Tag your tasks
-Diffcult tasks?
-Tag them!

 ## Usage

 ### Quick Start

 1. Ensure that you have Java 11 installed.
 2. Download the jar file of this application [here](https://github.com/UnwilledTangent/ip/releases).
-3. Copy the file to the folder you want to use as your home folder for The Task Mechanic.
+3. Copy the file to the folder you want to use as your home folder for Duke.
 4. Navigate to that folder through CLI.
 5. Run `java -jar (name of the jar file).jar` in terminal.
 6. The GUI in UI should appear!
 Use Away!